What Is Hezbollah?

 How is it organized?

-Hezbollah is led by Hassan Nasrallah, who took over as secretary-general in 1992 after Israel assassinated the group’s cofounder and previous leader, Abbas Al-Musawi.
+Hezbollah is led by Hassan Nasrallah, who took over as secretary-general in 1992 after Israel assassinated the group’s cofounder and previous leader, Abbas al-Musawi.
 Nasrallah oversees the seven-member Shura Council and its five subcouncils: the political assembly, the jihad assembly, the parliamentary assembly, the executive assembly, and the judicial assembly.
-The U.S. State Department estimates that Hezbollah has tens of thousands of members and other supporters worldwide.
+The U.S. State Department estimates [PDF] that there are tens of thousands of Hezbollah members and other supporters worldwide.

 More on: